Pottery, Ceramics and Clay Primer

 Since the two major approaches to hand-built pottery are slab and coil, it’s important to point out how well these methods can be combined.
 When you learn how to throw on the wheel, you can add a wheel-thrown spout to a slab bottle, slab handles to a thrown vase, etc. The variations are limitless.

-To watch an experienced potter throw a ball of clay onto the spinning potter’s wheel and then to see them manipulate and control the plastic material so that it literally grows into a full-blown form is an exciting and sometimes awe-inspiring experience.
+To watch an experienced potter throw a ball of clay on a spinning potter’s wheel and then to see them manipulate and control the plastic material so that it literally grows into a full-blown form is an exciting and sometimes awe-inspiring experience.
 As you become more involved with the craft of pottery you will eventually want to learn wheel throwing yourself.

-One of the advantages of this method is that forms can be shaped rapidly and, with practice, they can be easily duplicated.
+One of the advantages of this method is that forms can be shaped rapidly and, with practise, they can be easily duplicated.

 The Press Mould